joealewine/blockchain-rhos/howto/ibp-console-join-network.md

 6. On the next screen, select `Org2 CA`, as this is the CA you used to register the peer identity.
 Select the **Enroll ID** for the peer identity that you created for your peer from the drop-down list, `peer2`, and enter its associated **secret**, `peer2pw`.
 Then, select `Org2 MSP` from the drop-down list and click **Next**.
 7. The next side panel asks for TLS CA information.
 When you created the CA, a TLSCA was created alongside it.
 This CA is used to create certificates for the secure communication layer for nodes.
 Therefore, select the **Enroll ID** for the peer identity that you created for your peer from the drop-down list, `peer2`, and enter the associated **secret**, `peer2pw`.
 The **TLS CSR hostname** is an option available to advanced users who want to specify a custom domain name that can be used to address the peer endpoint.
 Custom domain names are not a part of this tutorial, so leave the **TLS CSR hostname** blank for now.
 8. You have the opportunity to configure resource allocation for the node.
 For purposes of this tutorial, you can accept all the defaults and click **Next**.
 If you want to learn more about how to allocate resources for your node, see this topic on [Allocating resources](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
 9. The last side panel asks you to **Associate an identity** to make it the admin of your peer.
-For the purpose of this tutorial, make your organization admin, `Org2 Admin`, the admin of your peer as well.
-It is possible to register and enroll a different identity with the `Org2 CA` and make that identity the admin of your peer, but this tutorial uses the `Org2 Admin` identity.
+For the purpose of this tutorial, make your organization admin, `Org2 MSP admin`, the admin of your peer as well.
+It is possible to register and enroll a different identity with the `Org2 CA` and make that identity the admin of your peer, but this tutorial uses the `Org2 MSP admin` identity.
 10. Review the summary and click **Add peer**.

 **Task: Deploying a peer**